int-brain-lab/bpod-core/docs/source/developer_guide.rst

 .. code-block:: console

-   $ uv run sphinx docs/source docs/build
+   $ uv run sphinx-build docs/source docs/build

 After running this command, you can view the generated documentation in your web browser by opening ``docs/build/index.html``.